VMLYR/journey-driven-development/en/01_introduction/01_jdd_briefly.md

 1. Behavior Driven Development (BDD)
 1. Test Driven Development (TDD)

-We have more than 50 team leads skilled in this method which means we can quickly divide and conquer to bring timelines in and tackle emergent opportunities as they arise.
-We've thought a lot about how to create and empower teams so that both experimentation and collective learning grow as your team expands.

-Bringing all of this together has enabled DevOps through JDD which has led to dramatic improvements in delivery.
-At one client, we moved them from 10 releases per year to more than 10 releases per day in production using canary releases with a dramatic increase in quality: we had a 10 month stretch of production releases with no severity 1 or 2 defects reported (a company best).

 ### How We Develop

 Perhaps the first written version of Journey Driven Development began as a one-page brief when a team that had been high-performing began to stumble.
 The memo served as a starting point for many other teams to define their process.